slidevjs/slidev/themes/write-a-theme.md

 - Extend Windi CSS configurations
 - Configure tools like Monaco and Prism

+## Conventions

+Themes are published to npm registry, and they should following the conventions below:

+- Package name should starts with `slidev-theme-`, for example: `slidev-theme-awesome`
+- Add `slidev-theme` and `slidev` in the `keywords` field of your `package.json`

 ## Setup

 To set up the testing playground for your theme, you can create `example.md` with the following frontmatter, to tell Slidev you are not inheriting from any existing theme.